ABOUT

-Rye Lin completed her first translation work in the summer of 2015.
-It was a literature/photobook written and made by a Taiwanese photographer.
-Rye began to work as a parttime translator since then.
+Rye Lin completed her first translation project in the summer of 2015 — a literature/photobook written and produced by a Taiwanese photographer.
+That experience marked the beginning of her journey as a translator.

-In the last year of her university life, she enrolled in the exchange program organised by her university and studied at the Australian National University for a semester, and she went on to work in a law firm in Sydney as an education agent.
+In the final year of her university studies, she was selected to participate in an exchange programme and spent a semester at the Australian National University.
+After that, she went on to work at a law firm in Sydney (as a working holiday maker), where she served as both a translator and an education and immigration consultant.

-After formally graduating from National Taiwan Normal University, Rye Lin spent most of her time working across Taipei, Taichung, Sydney, and Hong Kong.
-She’s now a freelance translator and interpreter specialising in arts, culture, architecture, and marketing campaigns.
-Rye Lin works with English, Mandarin, and Cantonese, and her team is composed of Japanese and Korean translators/interpreters working across the island.
+After graduating from National Taiwan Normal University, Rye Lin spent most of her time working across Taipei, Taichung, Sydney, and Hong Kong.
+She is now a freelance translator and interpreter specialising in arts, culture, architecture, and marketing campaigns.
+Working across English, Mandarin, Taiwanese, and Cantonese, she also leads a team that includes exceptional Japanese and Korean translators and interpreters based around the country.

-Due to her personal preference, Rye Lin’s major clients are from the arts sector, including Art Taipei, National Taiwan University of Arts, Ink Global (Hong Kong), and numerous domestic and international curators, artists, art critics, and art galleries.
-Aside from these, she also offers her translation service to a wide variety of organisations in the technology, finance, machinery, construction, and skincare industries, such as Garmin and Ever Rich Duty-Free Shops.
-Prestigious universities like National Taiwan University are also her clients.
+Driven by her personal interests, Rye Lin primarily collaborates with clients in the arts sector, including Art Taipei, National Taiwan University of Arts, Ink Global (Hong Kong), as well as numerous curators, artists, critics, and galleries both locally and internationally.
+Beyond the arts, she also provides translation and interpreting services for a wide range of industries—such as technology, finance, machinery, construction, and skincare—with clients including Garmin and Ever Rich Duty-Free Shops.
+Her clientele also includes prestigious institutions like National Taiwan University and National Taiwan University of Arts.

 Services